-In this paper we show that the 'Delayed Choice Quantum Eraser Experiment', 1st performed by Yoon-Ho Kim, R. Yu, S.P.
+Even though ideas of extracting future-related, or Faster-Than-Light (FTL) information from hyperspace using quantum entanglement have generally been refuted in the last ten years, in this paper we show that the original 'Delayed Choice Quantum Eraser Experiment', 1st performed by Yoon-Ho Kim, R. Yu, S.P.
 Kulik, Y.H.
-Shih, designed by Marlan O. Scully & Drühl in 1982-1999, features topological property that may prohibit, by principle, the extraction of future-related or real-time information from the detection of the signal particle on the delayed choice of its entangled idler twin(s).
+Shih, designed by Marlan O. Scully & Drühl in 1982-1999, still features various hidden topological properties that may have been overlooked by previous analysis, and which prohibit, by principle, such extraction of future-related or real-time information from the detection of the signal particle on the delayed choice of its entangled idler twin(s).

-We show that such property can be removed, and quantum-level information from certain hypersurfaces of spacetime may be collected in the present, without resulting in any paradox or violation of causality.
-We point out, that such phenomenon could also be used to realize non-retrocausal, superluminar (FTL) communication as well.
+We show that such properties can be removed, and quantum-level information from certain hypersurfaces of past, present or future spacetime may be collected real-time, without resulting in any paradox or violation of causality.
 We examine the possible side effects of the 'Multi-Dimensional Hyperwaves Theory' (also presented as an appendix to this paper), on all above implementations.

-Original experiment limitations
+Original experiment interpretation

 Yoon-Ho Kim, R. and by Marlan O. Scully^[1] had shown that it is possible to delay both erasing and marking which-way path information using entangled photons by SPCD separation in any such entanglement- combined double-slit experiment(s).
-Delay was not limited (in time, or space either).
+Delay, or distance was not limited (in time, or space either).